OnroerendErfgoed/skosprovider_rdf/docs/index.rst

-This library offers an implementation of the :class:`skosprovider.providers.VocabularyProvider` interface that uses a RDFlib graph as input.
+This library offers an implementation of the :class:`skosprovider.providers.VocabularyProvider` interface that uses an RDFlib_ graph as input.

-Contents:

 .. toctree::
    :maxdepth: 2